 Without wishing to scare you, even very experienced hikers have died.
 So telling someone your route and sticking to it could be the difference, literally, between life or death.

 Don’t have the time or energy for a long hike?

 Check out our selection of the best easy hikes in the Joshua Tree National Park.
 They overdeliver on the wow factor for the minor effort involved.

 Barker Dam Trail

 Elevation Difference: 50 feet

 Trail Type: Loop

 Trailhead: Barker Dam parking area

-Barker Dam is a terrific hike for families as the trail is predominantly flat with only 50 feet of elevation gain.
-That said parts of it are sandy and rocky, so be sure to put on proper footwear.
+Barker Dam is a terrific hike for families and one of the best hikes in Joshua Tree if you’re looking for an easy hike, as the trail is predominantly flat with only 50 feet of elevation gain.
+That said, parts of it are sandy and rocky, so be sure to wear proper footwear.